-Professor in the University of Maryland’s School of Public Policy.
+Dr. Daly is a Professor in the University of Maryland’s School of Public Policy.
 Dr. Daly was Senior Economist in the World Bank’s Environment Department from 1988-1994 and prior to that, was Alumni Professor of Economics at Louisiana State University.
 His books include Steady-State Economics and Beyond Growth.
 In 2014, the Asahi Glass Foundation awarded him the Blue Planet Prize, awarded to individuals worldwide in recognition of outstanding achievements in contributing toward resolving global environmental issues.

 Anne Howland Ehrlich